eden1014/alx-system_engineering-devops/README.md

-this repo contains bash scripts to mainpulate regex expressions
+this repo contains bash scripts to mainpulate regex expressions with python